 We recommend that you seek these services if you:

-• hold assets on behalf of minors until they come of age
+• are holding assets on behalf of minors until they are older;

 How you can benefit from testamentary trust services

-As part of your estate planning, we will assist in appointing a testamentary trustee who will act in the interests of your trust and its beneficiaries by doing the following:
+As part of your estate planning, we will help you appoint a testamentary trustee who will act in the interests of your trust and its beneficiaries by doing the following:

 • Receiving assets from executors once the estate has been finalised

-• Ensuring that administration of the trust remains impartial and guided only by your will
+• Ensuring that the administration of the trust remains impartial and guided by only your will.

 About inter vivos trusts